Right Now, Spanx Is Matching Nordstrom Anniversary Sale Prices!

-Spanx Is Price Matching the Nordstrom Anniversary Sale: Shop Leggings, Bras and More
+Spanx Continues to Price Match the Nordstrom Anniversary Sale: Shop Leggings, Bras and More

-Spanx is having a major sale and the brand is price matching Spanx sale items featured at the Nordstrom Anniversary Sale.
+Spanx is continuing to price match Spanx sale items featured at the Nordstrom Anniversary Sale.
 From now through Aug.
 30, save up to 50% off Spanx leggings, bras, underwear, shapewear, activewear and pants.

 Shop deals on some of the retailer's most popular, bestselling styles such as the Faux Leather Legging, Bra-llelujah!
 Full Coverage Bra and OnCore Mid-Thigh Bodysuit.
 If you missed your chance to score a Spanx style at Nordstrom (the sale event is now open to everyone), Spanx's official website has you covered.
 No promo code is needed.
 Plus, enjoy free shipping and returns.